Twitter shareholders meet amid Elon Musk's takeover drama | Technology

 Twitter shareholders meet amid Elon Musk's takeover drama

-Twitters regularly scheduled shareholder meeting Wednesday didnt include a vote on Tesla billionaire Elon Musks 44 billion bid for the social platform.
-If this happens, the stockholder would be paid the agreed-upon purchase price for each share and the stock would be delisted.But the drama surrounding his offer almost all of it created by Musk himself threatened to spill over into Wednesdays proceedings.
+Twitters regularly scheduled shareholder meeting Wednesday didnt include a vote on Tesla billionaire Elon Musks USD 44 billion bid for the social platform.

-Twitter's regularly scheduled shareholder meeting Wednesday didn't include a vote on Tesla billionaire Elon Musk's $44 billion bid for the social platform.
-That vote will take place at a yet-undetermined date in the future.
+Twitter's regularly scheduled shareholder meeting Wednesday didn't include a vote on Tesla billionaire Elon Musk's USD 44 billion bid for the social platform.
+But the prospects of the buyout and the drama that's surrounded it seemed to be on participants' minds anyway.

 CEO Parag Agrawal said at the outset that executives won't be answering any questions surrounding the proposal.
 Even a question from a stockholder asking what will happen to his shares if someone buys Twitter and takes it private was shot down.
 (If this happens, the stockholder would be paid the agreed-upon purchase price for each share and the stock would be delisted).